ICBI/viGEN/README.md

    Output files: In addition to the aligned BAM file (genome level and transcriptome level), this will generate the unaligned (unmapped) fastq files named **SRR1946637_un_1.fq** and **SRR1946637_un_2.fq**.
 They consist of the reads that did not align to the human reference.

-  This workflow is part of “Module 1 (filtered human input files)” in Figure 1 in the viGEN manuscript (currently under preparation).
+  This workflow is part of “Module 1 (filtered human input files)” in Figure 1 in the viGEN manuscript .

 ### Create viral reference
 - We were interested in exploring all viruses existing in humans.
 So we first obtained reference genomes of all known and sequenced human viruses obtained from NCBI (as of Sep 2015), and merged them into one file (referred to as the "viral reference file") in fasta file format.
 Merge all virus fasta file into one big fasta file called `viruses.fa` .
 For this tutorial, we have provided this file through google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3Wm1FVjdVcEpfek0?usp=sharing).
 - We have also indexed the viral reference file, so that these files are ready for alignment tools Bowtie2 (folder name: `virus.bowtie2.refB`) or BWA (folder name: `viral.bwa.ref`) through google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3Wm1FVjdVcEpfek0?usp=sharing).